PhilippeBekaert/hdspeconf/README.md

 **Installation**

-- Copy hdspeconf and dialog-warning.png to a folder of your choice, e.g. /usr/local/bin.
+- Copy hdspeconf and dialog-warning.png to a folder of your choice, e.g. ~/bin.
+Add that folder to your $PATH.

 **Usage**